hyperswine/projects/docs/spectre-system.md

 ## Spectre-S

 Spectre Server is the high end optimised configuration of the spectre system.
 Instead of focusing on efficiency, heat generation, etc. We mainly focus on scalability and the highest performance possible.

+## Backers

+If you back spectre, you will get a few free samples when they are available.

+Pledge Here: